princessfeifei/princessfeifei.github.io/_pages/about.md

   - /about.html
 ---

-I am a third year undergraduate student from [School of Business](https://bs.csu.edu.cn)[Central South University](https://csu.edu.cn)I'm a handsome boy.
+I am a junior student at the [Business School](https://bs.csu.edu.cn/) of [Central South University](https://www.csu.edu.cn/), majoring in information management and information systems.
+Professional courses include database principles and applications, operations research, data structures, business data analysis, system design and development, etc. Master programming languages such as C++, Python, Java, and C. Proficient in using Python and Excel for data analysis, and have a certain understanding of data analysis software such as Tableau and SPSS.

 A data-driven personal website
 ======